iSmartyPRO/iWPBackup/README.md

 It's automatically check is wp-config.php file exist in current directory.
 If backups folder not exist - It's create backups folder in up-parent directory.
+Then script will archive current directory by tar command and then will backup Wordpress MySql Database.

 ## How to install